KIRPAT/menv-messageboard/README.md

-# menv-barebone
+# menv-messageboard
-A barebone MongoDB-ExpressJS-NodeJS-VueJS app to start coding.
+A MongoDB-ExpressJS-NodeJS-VueJS messageboad app.

-Thanks https://github.com/CodingGarden for his awesome tutorial on https://www.youtube.com/watch?v=2xIoWm08SBM.
+Thanks CodingGarden for this awesome tutorial on https://www.youtube.com/watch?v=2xIoWm08SBM.
-This barebone is based on his work.
+This app is based on it.
+I have used it tp practice coding a MENV app.

 I have changed some stuff, please take a look at README files for each micro service.
-Namely; client, server and database.
+Namely; client, server and database

+### You need a MongoDB database for this app.
+Install it on your system.
+To start it, go to your prefered directory for your database.

+#### Run
+...
+mongod --dbpath <dbDirectory> --port <port>
+...